 An interview process will be available to determine whether any specific support is required and to ensure applicants are well informed about the programme.

 Alternative Entry Requirements

-- Candidates who do not meet the general entry requirements but who can demonstrate an equivalent knowledge and skills through other educational attainment and/or work/life experience may be eligible for provisional entry at the discretion of the Head of Department or designated nominee.
+- Candidates under 20 years old who do not meet the entry requirements but can demonstrate an equivalent knowledge and skills through other educational attainment and/or work/life experience may be eligible for provisional entry at the discretion of the Head of Department or a designated nominee.

 English Language Requirements

 Cambridge English: ESOL

 Academic score of 5.5 with no band score lower than 5.0

 Score of 46 (with a writing score of 14)

 Score of 550 (with an essay score of 5 TWE)

 B2 First or B2 First for schools with a score of 162.
 No less than 154 in each skill;